The Rice Research Group

 Graduate students

-Ben Cassese is a fourth-year PhD student at Columbia University interested in the edges of our solar system and the planets/moons beyond them.
+Ben Cassese is a fifth-year, finishing PhD student at Columbia University interested in the edges of our solar system and the planets/moons beyond them.
 Prior to joining Columbia, he graduated from Caltech with a degree in Planetary Science and History.
 In addition to research, he is also passionate about science communication and currently serves as the AAS Media Fellow as well as an author within the Astrobites Collaboration.

-Kendra Nguyen is a first-year Astronomy PhD student at Yale.
+Kendra Nguyen is a second-year Astronomy PhD student at Yale.
 They are from Los Angeles, CA, where they also studied Astronomy and Politics at Pomona College.
 They are interested in exoplanet characterization and studying exoplanets in binary systems.
 Beyond research, they are passionate about public outreach and speaking with students.

 Undergraduate students

-Yurou (Nina) Liu is a junior undergraduate student at Yale University majoring in physics and computer science, and interested in planetary astrophysics.
+Yurou (Nina) Liu is a fourth-year undergraduate student at Yale University majoring in physics and computer science, and interested in planetary astrophysics.
 She is researching the formation and evolution of hot Jupiters in binary systems.
 In her free time, Nina enjoys making handicrafts and drawing.
 She also enjoys learning about art and architecture history.

-Kenny Phan is a sophomore undergraduate student at Yale University majoring in Astrophysics, with broad fascinations in planetary physics, astrobiology, and cosmology.
+Kenny Phan is a third-year undergraduate student at Yale University majoring in Astrophysics, with broad fascinations in planetary physics, astrobiology, and cosmology.
 He is interested in STEM education, particularly as it relates to access and equity.
 He has resolved weather patterns on Neptune from photometric data, and plans to perform a similar analysis for other gas giants.
 During his spare time he likes to cook and read history.

 Former group members

-Joseph Hand (Summer 2024-Spring 2025 as a Yale Hoffleit Fellow)Kyra Bettwy (Summer 2024 as a Yale University undergraduate)
+Kyra Bettwy (Summer 2024 as a Yale University undergraduate)

 Lucas Zimmermann (Summer 2024 as a Yale University undergraduate)